 6. Regional Network Project News

 Making progress: from local policy adoption to increased funding for multi-modal project

 As the regional network project matures and regional change happens, we see communities within those regions continuing to make forward progress—both through local policy adoption and increased funding for multi-modal projects.
 In Southern California, in anticipation of Pro Walk/Pro Bike, our regional policy managers reflected on the energy, excitement, efforts and successes toward multi-modal change across the region.
 In the Greater Washington region, we are continuing to focus efforts on implementation of Complete Streets in the wake of the Transportation Policy Board’s recent adoption of their region-wide policy.

 Access fact sheets, reports, journal articles and other informative/useful materials

-Based on all that we have produced and gathered over the years from our partners, the National Partnership created a Library of Resources that provides access to documents such as fact sheets, reports, journal articles and other materials that our expert staff have found to be informative and useful in their policy and program work.
+Based on all that we have produced and gathered over the years from our partners, the Safe Routes Partnership created a Library of Resources that provides access to documents such as fact sheets, reports, journal articles and other materials that our expert staff have found to be informative and useful in their policy and program work.
 The Library is not an inventory of everything out there, but includes just the resources we feel are most useful to the Safe Routes to School movement.
 If there is something important you think we missed, let us know! +Read more

 8. F as in Fat Released by RWJF and Trust for America’s Health